-- A. Regular membership meetings will be held each month unless the board of directors shall determine otherwise.
+- B. Regular membership meetings will be held each month unless the Board of Directors shall determine otherwise.
 In no event shall there be fewer than eight (8) such meetings be held in any one fiscal year.
-All meetings are open meetings regardless of status of dues. - B. The membership meeting in January shall be designated as the Annual Meeting for the election of officers and members of the board of directors. - C. Special meetings of the membership may be called by the Chairperson, the board of directors or upon written request to the Chairperson signed by five (5) or more members.
+All meetings are open meetings regardless of status of dues. - C. The membership meeting in January shall be designated as the Annual Meeting for the election of officers and members of the Board of Directors. - D. Special meetings of the membership may be called by the Chairperson, the Board of Directors, or upon written request to the Chairperson signed by five (5) or more members.